MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/connect two Azure Virtual Networks using global virtual network peering.md

     module: 'Module - Introduction to Azure Virtual Networks'
 ---

-In this unit, you will configure enable connectivity between the CoreServicesVnet and the ManufacturingVnet by adding peerings to allow traffic flow.
+In this unit, you will configure connectivity between the CoreServicesVnet and the ManufacturingVnet by adding peerings to allow traffic flow.

 ## Create a Virtual Machine to test the configuration

-In this section, you will create a test VM on the Manufacturing VNet to test the peering configuration.
+In this section, you will create a test VM on the Manufacturing VNet to test if you can access resroues inside another Azure virtual network from your ManufacturingVnet.

 ### Create ManufacturingVM